 So ghee….. are you familiar?
 It has quickly become one of my favorite fats to cook with.
 It’s made by simmering unsalted butter for a long time and removing the milk solids (making it dairy-free) that have separated from the butterfat.
 The result?
 Golden, pure fat with a high smoke point.
 Since it has more contact with the browning milk solids compared to clarified butter, a different flavor profile emerges.
 It is unexplainably rich, reminiscent of nutty, brown butter.

 The decadence of the ghee soaks into the radishes as they braise alongside earthy thyme and salt.
 Simply put, it’s a delicious infusion.
-And because they’re tiny and tender, they’re ready in about 20 minutes, much quicker than a meat braise.
+And because they’re tiny and tender, they’re ready in about 20 minutes.

 As I sit on my patio and savor this homegrown dish, I’m truly grateful for my partnership with Burpee Home Gardens.
 I doubt I would have tried gardening again after many failed attempts.
 I certainly haven’t become a master, but I think my once brown thumb has turned a shade of green.